-Water, electricity and sanitation are key services, which relate to growth of the rural areas and these need improvements if the rural areas are to develop to its potential.
+Water, electricity, and sanitation are key services, which relate to growth of the rural areas and these need improvements if the rural areas are to develop to its potential.

-- Water is the most critical servicing issue facing the District, which is reflected in the fact that the vast majority of rural areas don't have access to potable water.
-The IDP for Zululand acknowledges this need. - The need for adequate sanitation within the nodes in the Municipality is also highlighted as a concern.
+• Water is the most critical servicing issue facing the District, which is reflected in the fact that most rural areas do not have access to potable water.
+The IDP for Zululand acknowledges this need.

+- The need for adequate sanitation within the nodes in the Municipality is also highlighted as a concern.
 This is important, not only for economic development, but also for basic health and safety. - Large parts of the District still do not have access to electricity despite electricity being a driver of the economy.
 The sprawling nature of rural settlements contributes partly to this problem. - Many of the district roads are poorly maintained, which impacts on the locational advantages of some of the rural service nodes.